theguyonthesky/SHA256-PasswordCracker/README.md

 5. If the password is found, the script terminates immediately using `exit()`.
 If no match is found after testing all passwords, the script notifies the user of the failure.

 # Tools and Technologies Used
+Python – Main programming language.

+`pwntools` – A powerful library for interacting with cryptographic functions, such as hashing (specifically sha256sum and sha256sumhex for this script).

+`sys` – Used for argument handling (sys.argv) to ensure the correct number of command-line arguments are provided.

+Linux (Kali) – Typical environment for running hash-cracking tools.

 # Files
 hash_cracker.py: The main Python script that performs the hash-cracking attack.